NHSDigital/IOPS-FHIR-Simplifier-Backup/Pathology/backup/guides/Copy-of--FHIR-Implementation-Guide-Template-2.0/Home/FHIRAssets/AllAssets/All-Profiles/Profile-Descriptions.page.md

 topic: ProfileDescriptions
 ---
 ## Profile Descriptions
-This specification documents the use of FHIR UK Core R4 profiles to support the exchange of pathology laboratory data.
+This implementation guide documents the use of FHIR UK Core R4 profiles to support the exchange of pathology laboratory data.
 Each profile is documented as follows:

 ### Summary
 A brief description of the profile.